 Stunning modern and contemporary buildings in Helsinki, including Alvar Aalto’s Nordic modernism

 The glories of imperial Russia in St Petersburg: palaces, gardens, cathedrals and great art galleries

-Days 5–6: In Riga, investigate the Germanic heritage of this former Hanseatic port, it’s art nouveau architecture and the Soviet decades.
+Days 5–6: In Riga, investigate the heritage of this former Hanseatic port and enjoy a performance at the Riga Opera House.